Depression-Detection/DD-1/README.md

 # Overview

 In the reddit-cnn-2.py file, we put the comments of Reddit users into a dataframe and "cleaned" the comments for our use.
-This dataframe contains the comments and the depression status of the commenter gathered from our survey.
-Next, we use Natural Language Processing and Tensorflow to train a Convulational Neural Network to detect depression.
+This dataframe contains the comment text and the depression status of the commenter which was gathered based off of the DSM-5 criteria from our survey.
+With this data, we use Tensorflow software and Natural Language Processing techniques to train a Convulational Neural Network to detect depression.
 This model is stored in the reddit-cnn-2.zip file.